cade-vs/nightwatch/README.md

 NW will reload current directory if there are changes.
 Current position will be preserved.

+If there is running video player, it will be stopped before new one is started.
+This prevents multiple players running when your cat steps on the keyboard :)
+If there is already running player, pressing ESC key in the NW main window will stop the player.

 For videos, files with the following extensions are
 accepted: AVI, MKV, MPG, MPEG, MP4, TS.